Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Parking is free in the residence hall parking lots beginning at noon on Friday, May 25, through 9:00pm on Monday, May 28, on a space-available basis.
 Special parking permits are not needed for the weekend.
 However, you may not park in handicap spaces without an appropriate permit.

-Helpful maps and directions for Cornell's campus can be found on the Cornell Maps page.
+Helpful maps and directions for Cornell's campus can be found on the Cornell Maps & Directions page.

 On Saturday, free on-campus bus service will be available beginning 7:00am until 9:00pm.
-Buses will stop at all parking and bus stop locations noted on the campus map.
-Visit the Parking & Seating page for information.
+Buses will stop at parking and bus stop locations on central campus and the Stadium for the Convocation event.

 Please refer to our Commencement Housing FAQs.